Shotbow/fudawiki-files/hanafuda/games/kyureihana.md

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}

+Note that there are no Lucky Hands - 手役  [てやく, *teyaku*] in Kyū-Rei Hana.
 # Gameplay

 In each round, **the dealer is the first to play**, and turn to play passes anti-clockwise around the table.
 The core gameplay and turn structure of this game is typical to the genre.